Jules LaDuron: Second wife's disappearance and manslaughter charges

-Later life and drug arrests
+Later life, drug arrests and death

 The rest of the 1950s and 1960s were relatively quiet for LaDuron.
 He continued to work on his farm ground east of Muncie and held medical office hours of 2:00 to 5:00 pm at his home.
 He also vacationed in Florida.
-In August 1960, LaDuron was accidentally run over by his own tractor's wheel but survived due to his strength (he was over 6' tall and over 200 pounds).
+In August 1960, LaDuron was accidentally run over by his own tractor's wheel but survived due to his strength (he was over 6 ft and over 200 lbs).
 At one point, he also lifted a car off a man's chest with only his bare hands.
 In August 1963, LaDuron spoke at a public meeting about zoning changes, proclaiming "Nobody's got any business telling a farmer what he can and cannot do with his land."
 In October 1968, one of his cows escaped its enclosure and was killed by a car.

 In early June 1969, undercover policemen made five different drug purchases at LaDuron's office.
 Federal law required dispensed drugs to be marked with a prescription number and the prescribing doctor's name.
 All five of the policemen were only given plain brown envelopes without any number or name.
 On June 7, 1969, LaDuron was arrested and taken to the county jail.
 During the arrest, LaDuron had tried to stab officer Richard Heath, head of the Muncie narcotics division, with a World War I bayonet.
 Eight of the 11 police officers on scene were needed to subdue LaDuron, who also tried to grab one officer's gun.
 Heath suffered a minor puncture wound on his hand.
 LaDuron was given preliminary charges of selling dangerous drugs, and assault and battery with intent to commit murder.
 On June 9, he was released on a $5,000 cash bond.
 On June 13, 1969, he pleaded not guilty to selling dangerous drugs and resisting arrest.
 One police officer said "LaDuron was passing out drugs like peanuts."
 In February 1970, Grant County Circuit Court Judge Manuel Guerrero acquitted LaDuron of selling dangerous drugs after ruling that the Indiana Dangerous Drugs Act forbids police officers from buying drugs from a doctor and then using it against them as evidence.
 In July 1970, Madison County Circuit Court Judge Carl T. Smith acquitted LaDuron of resisting arrest since the original drug charge was not valid.